November 12, 2019

 So, how did they do?
 How good is the quality of the DXRacer gaming chairs?

 Three years ago, I purchased a DXRacer chair.
-I estimate an average of 3-5 nights per week that I sit in the chair while gaming & working at my desk.
-Generally, I will spend 4 or more hours working and/or gaming.
+I estimate an average of 3-5 nights per week that I sit in the chair while gaming and/or working at my desk.
+Generally, I will spend 4 or more hours sitting in my chair.

 After 3 years of consistent use, the chair’s condition is still like-new.
 There are no rips, tears, or scratches in the fabric, and the color has not faded.
 I think it’s also worth noting that my Australian cattle dog will sometimes jump up onto the arm rests for attention, and there are still no scratches.